 March can be a great month to visit as well if you are looking for a more quiet holiday experience.

-Keep in mind that Easter can be a rather busy time in the year and that room rates usually increase during that time.
+Keep in mind that Easter can be a rather busy time of the year and that room rates usually increase during that time.

-I recommend this apartment near the forest with a view of the town.
-The owners are quite helpful and the area is a dream!
+I recommend the Angerer Alm, which overlooks the valley and which comes with direct access to the slopes.
+The owners are quite helpful, and the area is a dream!

 Let me know if you need help organizing something!